COVID-19 Update 3/24: AstraZeneca, Rheumatoid Arthritis, COVID Arm, and More

 On this week's COVID-19 update, Dr. Bishop discusses the confusing data around AstraZeneca's trial results, if the vaccine is effective for those with rheumatoid arthritis, vaccine side effects, and more.
 Watch the full video below and reason on for a full recap.

 Looking for the latest vaccine information?
 Check out our COVID-19 Vaccines resource page, as well as our resource pages for Virginia, Maryland, South Carolina, and Georgia.
-You can also find all of our COVID-19 update recaps here.
+You can also find all of our COVID-19 update recaps here or follow us on our Facebook page to watch each week.

 AstraZeneca's Confusing Data